GuesmiGhassen/GuesmiGhassen/README.md

 ## ⚡ Fun fact

 - 🎬 Favorite Netflix series: "Stranger Things" and "Manifest".
-- ✈️ As a kid, I wanted to become a pilot and fly high in the sky.
+- ✈️ As a kid, I wanted to be a pilot, but I ended up engineering my way through turbulence instead!
 - ⚽️ I'm a huge fan of football, and my heart belongs to FC Barcelona.

 ## 📫 How to reach me